-All great ancient civilizations centered their cultures on profound systems of astrology, connecting conditions and events on the Earth with cosmic influences deriving from the stars.
+All great ancient civilizations centered their cultures on profound systems of astronomy and astrology, connecting conditions and events on the Earth to cosmic influences deriving from the stars.
 Whether it is India or China, Egypt or Babylonia, or the Mayas and Incas of America, we find in each case an astrological foundation for their spiritual cultures.
 Astrology and its measure of sacred time formed the basis of their calendars which, looking to the heavens, sought to organize human life according to celestial forces more certain than our personal desires and calculations.
-Even the ancient cultures of Europe like the Greeks, Romans, Celts and Germans, had detailed systems of astrology, as have all communities that recognize the sacred nature of the universe.
+The ancient cultures of Europe like the Greeks, Romans, Celts and Germans, had detailed systems of astrology, as have all communities that recognize the sacred nature of the universe.

 Similarly, all systems of traditional medicine East and West possess corresponding forms of astrology, which were part of their theory and practice.
 Traditional Chinese Medicine (TCM) has the I Ching and Chinese astrology, while the Ayurvedic medicine of India has Vedic astrology.
 Traditional European medicine going back to the Greeks included western astrological traditions, which were part of pagan traditions overall.

 Connecting healing and astrology – or the practice of medical astrology – is one of the deepest and most lasting investigations of civilization.
 It is as old as all great ancient cultures and their astrologically based rituals to keep human life in harmony with the cosmos.
 We have long looked to the stars and the heavens for guidance, grace and healing energy, for understanding human existence in a deeper perspective in which we can touch the eternal and the infinite.

 Vedic Astrology and Ayurvedic Medicine